Structuring Real Estate Sale-Leasebacks: An Alternative to Mortgage Financing for Owner-Operators and Investors

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide real estate and finance counsel with the tools to structure sale-leaseback transactions.
+This CLE course will provide real estate and finance counsel with the tools to structure sale-leaseback transactions.
 The panel will also discuss the advantages and pitfalls of these deals for seller/tenants and buyer/investors, and offer best practices to structure the deal for all parties to protect their interests.

 - Current market trends in sale-leaseback transactions